 In addition, if found guilty, the practitioner is likely to be fined and must pay costs.

-The average fine and costs imposed by the ICAEW Investigation Committee is £5,000 excluding insolvency cases which incur low costs and no fine.
+The average fine and costs imposed by the ICAEW Investigation Committee is £5,000.
 The ACCA no longer has an Investigations Committee.

 The average fine and costs imposed by the ICAEW Disciplinary Committee is £6,500.
 ACCA similar.